Chainflow/oasis-mission-control/README.md

 We're building this for the Oasis Community.
 While the Oasis validators may seem like the most obvious beneficiaries, the broader Oasis community will also benefit from a more secure network, more diverse set of validators and greater validator governance participation.

 There will be a number of checkpoints along the way to collect community feedback.
 We look forward to the community's feedback, to help align what's built to the specific needs of the Oasis community.

-## Timeline and Plan

-Assume 18 June start date.

-**1 - Set-up project structure - 1 week - Done**

-- Confirm timeline
-- Set-up repo
-- Set-up project board

-**2 - Develop Draft Specification - 2 weeks**

-- Develop monitoring and alerting tool draft requirements specification

-**3 - Develop Final Specification - 2 weeks**

-- Collect specification community feedback *<-- Call for community feedback*
-- Develop monitoring and alerting tool final requirements, incorporating community feedback

-**4 - Develop Dashboard Prototype - 6 weeks**

-- Develop and deploy dashboard prototype for review
-- Develop and deploy installation, configuration and operation documentation for review

-**5 - Collect Feedback on Dashboard Prototype - 1 week** *<-- Call for community feedback*

-- Collect and prioritize community feedback for incorporation in final dashboard

-**6 - Develop Final Dashboard - 4 weeks**

-- Develop and deploy dashboard final dashboard for review
-- Finalize installation, configuration and operation documentation

-**7 - One of the phases is writing a blog post on the Oasis Blog.
-This will be in the last phase - 1 Day**

-- Develop and publish blog post